 One of those roles is occupational health and safety specialist.
 This job can take professionals into numerous different work environments, with the main goal of ensuring that employers and facility managers adhere to laws and support worker safety.

 The occupational health and safety specialist position requires certain skills and job training to prepare professionals for success.
-A great way to gain this experience is through an online Master of Public Health degree, like that offered by Regis College.
+A great way to gain this experience is through an online MPH programs no GRE, like that offered by Regis College.

 We’ll more closely examine this particular career path, and how an MPH program like the one from Regis College can put you on the path toward employment as an occupational health and safety specialist.